vmware-tanzu-labs/cf-mgmt/README.md

 # Cloud Foundry Management (cf-mgmt)
-Go automation for managing orgs, spaces that can be driven from concourse pipeline and GIT managed metadata
+Go automation for managing orgs, spaces, users (from ldap groups or interal store) mapping to roles, quotas, application security groups and private-domains that can be driven from concourse pipeline and GIT managed metadata

 ## Maintainers

 * [Caleb Washburn](https://github.com/calebwashburn)
 * [Anwar Chirakkattil](https://github.com/anwarchk)

+## Support
+cf-mgmt is a community supported cloud foundry add-on.
+Opening issues for questions, feature requests and/or bugs is the best path to getting "support".
+We strive to be active in keeping this tool working and meeting your needs in a timely fashion.

 ## Install